JohnEarnest/Decker/docs/decker.md

 | `"code"`       | A Lil string          | Large field in "code" editing mode. |
 | `"rich"`       | An rtext table        | Large field in "rich" editing mode. |

 Modifying the attributes of a Prototype will automatically update Contraption instances in the current deck.
 Modifying the attributes of widgets contained in this Prototype will require explicitly calling `prototype.update[]`.
-In either case, when a definition is updated, the `name`, `pos`, `show`, `locked`, `animated`, `font`, and `script` attributes of Contraptions will be preserved, as well the `value`, `scroll`, `row` and `image` attributes of the widgets they contain (as applicable) if they have been modified from their original values in the prototype, but everything else will be regenerated from the definition.
+In either case, when a definition is updated, the `name`, `pos`, `show`, `locked`, `animated`, `font`, and `script` attributes of Contraptions will be preserved, as well the `value`, `scroll`, `row`, `col`, and `image` attributes of the widgets they contain (as applicable) if they have been modified from their original values in the prototype, but everything else will be regenerated from the definition.
 The _state_ of contraptions is kept, and the _behavior and appearance_ is changed.

 Events